-Despite having a strong brand and strong reach, they were struggling to acquire customers in a consistent and profitable manner on Google Search, Shopping, Display, and Youtube.
-King Ice hired The Snow Agency to step in and demonstrate that google ads can be a profitable traffic source for their brand.
+Despite having strong branding and reach, they struggled to acquire customers on Google Search, Shopping, Display, and Youtube profitably.
+King Ice hired The Snow Agency to step in and demonstrate that Google ads can be a profitable traffic source for their brand.

 Since people are actively looking for this style of Jewelry, Google Ads reach customers right when they’re ready to buy.

-After a discover call with King Ice and an audit of their Google Ads account, we learned quickly that the account needed to move in a different direction.
+After consultation with King Ice and an audit of their Google Ads account, we learned quickly that the account needed to move in a different direction.

 Like What You See?

-Since we inherited an account with plenty of historic data, we used King Ice’s existing campaigns as a starting point.
+Since we inherited an account with plenty of historical data, we used King Ice’s existing campaigns as a starting point.

-Combining historic data, with fresh keyword research, we were able to identify several keywords with great potential.
-It was important to not go too narrow, or we’d limit the amount of exposure we’d get.
+Combining historical data with fresh keyword research, we were able to identify several keywords with great potential.
+It was important not to go too narrow and limit the amount of exposure we’d get.

-It was also important not to go too broad, or we’d risk targeting customers who were looking for a different style of jewelry.
+It was also important not to go too broad, or we’d risk targeting customers looking for a different style of jewelry.